lambdaisland/cljbox2d/README.md

 ```
 <!-- /installation -->

 You will also need a library to deal with graphics and user interaction.
-If unsure you can start with [Quil]()
+If unsure you can start with [Quil](http://quil.info/).

 ## Rationale